IzzySoft/virustotal/README.md

 documentation](https://www.virustotal.com/de/documentation/public-api/).
 For
 details on the PHP class in this repository, consult the code.
 You should find it well documented :)

+## Contribute
+You like this library and want to contribute?

+* Pull Requests are welcome!
+* Motivate me e.g. by sending me some mBTC to `1FsfvUGUpoPkLvJboKAnuBXHZ1zN3hbBL1` :)